kapin-k/dna-demo-app/README.md

 ### BUILD AND DEPLOYMENT
 -------------

-1. **To build complete 'dnademo' react native package (This step has to be repeated everytime changes are made to the formatting in the frontend)**
+1. **To build complete 'dnademo' react native package**

     - Step 1: Clone this repository from GitHub.
 Link: [DNA DEMO APPLICATION REPOSITORY](https://github.com/kapin-k/dna-demo-app)
-        - Move to the desired repository in your file system and use this command
+        - Move to the desired directory in your file system and use this command

             ```bash
                 git clone https://github.com/kapin-k/dna-demo-app.git
             ```

     - Step 2: Move to folder 'dnademo' inside cloned repository and execute:
+    **This step has to be repeated everytime changes are made to the formatting in the frontend**

         - Execute command below to install all the dependencies needed for building the react native application

         ```bash